SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 As currently we have the model server deployed as StatefulSets, scaling down the number of replicas will mean that we are removing a pod with the largest index.

 The system will rebalance afterwards, where the models from this draining server replica will be rescheduled but this requires some wait time to achieve.
-This draining process should allow for no downtime as models are being rescheduled onto other server replicas before the draining server replica is removed.
+This draining process is done without incurring downtime as models are being rescheduled onto other server replicas _before_ the draining server replica is removed.
 {% endhint %}

 ### Policies